Channel Game Changer: Add Human Orchestration to Your Mid-Market Strategy

 In this blog post, you've been introduced to how you can grow your channel strategy by combining technology and human orchestration and how this is applied in both an ISV co-selling context and more traditional VAR-driven or distributor engagement.

-To learn more about how adding human orchestration to your mid-market strategy can be an SMB channel game-changer, be sure to join our upcoming webinar: Ecosystem Orchestration: The Key to Unlocking Growth in Your Mid-Market Strategy.
+To learn more about how adding human orchestration to your mid-market strategy can be an SMB channel game-changer, be sure to watch the on-demand webinar: Human Orchestration: The Key to Unlocking Growth in Your Mid-Market Strategy.